MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P9-Physics-Part-1/content.md

 >

 Great you can now pull back the catapult, remember to touch and drag from the **catapult arm!** Touching the "touch node" will have no effect.
-The touch node is a just a helper object.
+The touch node is just a helper object.

 There is one last step required to 'spring it to life'.
 Once the player releases